We are closed until June

 Schedule a Tour

 To learn more about the alpacas, their protectors and the details of the farm itself, schedule a tour or event with us!
 We are continually updating our educational opportunities for schools, groups, and organizations.
 We can arrange for a broad educational tour or detail specific aspects of the farm – alpacas, fiber, barn, pasture and livestock guardian animals.

-Ruby, age 4, is our youngest, and the last to join us here in Farmville.
-She is Saffron’s daughter and is a bit shy and skittish.
+Ruby, is a bit shy and skittish.
 Ruby is still developing her confidence, but she is very curious.
 She is finally starting to get more comfortable interacting with us!

-Connie, age 7, likes to give everyone the aristocratic stare.
-She is somewhat aloof, approaching you on her own terms.
+Connie, is somewhat aloof, but tries to approach you on her own terms.
 If you have food she will become your BFF!
 She has huge alpaca eyes with long eyelashes and a superior white fleece.

 Everyone calls Brownette, Brownie! is very sweet, gentle and sometimes protective when a stranger appears.
 Brownie loves to eat everyone’s food!
 She flips her bowl and prefers eating outside the bowl.
 Her favorite pastimes include rolling in the dirt and sneaking into the barn.
 She also charms Bill and follows him around.